Are My Hens Laying Eggs?

 If you use this method, be sure to check the nest boxes often so that hens aren’t in danger of dehydration or tempted into eating their eggs.
 This might also be a good way to find out who is eating eggs in your flock if you are having problems.

 Now that you know which hens are laying, what should you do with the ones that aren’t?

 If there are no other reasons for poor production and your hens are just getting old, you will have to decide whether to keep them into retirement, cull them for stewing, or sell or give them away.
 Be sure to let new owners know how old they are and that they aren’t laying many eggs.
 Also, don’t take your hens out into the country and dump them on the side of the road.
-They will most likely be eaten by predators and it is better to end their lives quickly with an ax than to make them suffer needlessly.
+Predators will most likely eat them if you do.

 If you can’t bear the thought of killing your old hens, you can put them into a separate coop and allow them to free range for more of their feed so that their retirement doesn’t cost as much.
 It is best to know ahead of time how you will deal with the eventual decline in egg production of your flock.
 I choose to turn my old laying hens into chicken soup to feed my family.